CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 2/CSE321_project2_mnelyubo_readme.md

         - connect the Nucleo pin labeled SDA / D14 to the LCD pin labeled SDA using the LCD cable and a jumper wire.
         - connect the Nucleo pin labeled SCL / D15 to the LCD pin labeled SCL using the LCD cable and a jumper wire.

+        - TODO: connect LEDs to signal input key sensed and if output mode is Alarm
 7. Click on the play button labeled "Run Program" to begin executing the code on the Nucleo